wookayin/tensorflow-talk-debugging/slides/main.md

 ```

 ---

 ## (3) `tf.Print()`: Some drawbacks ...

 .red[Cons:]

-- It is hard to take a full control of print formats (e.g. to print a 2D tensor in matrix form)
+- It is hard to take a full control of print formats (e.g. how do we print a 2D tensor in a matrix format?)
 - Usually, we may want to print debugging values **conditionally** <br>(i.e. print them only if some condition is met)
   or **periodically** <br/> (i.e. print just only once per epoch)
     - `tf.Print()` has limitations to achieve this
-    - Tensorflow has control flow operations; an overkill?
+    - TensorFlow has control flow operations; an overkill?

 ---

 ## (3) [`tf.Assert()`][tf-assert]

 [tf-assert]: https://www.tensorflow.org/versions/r0.8/api_docs/python/control_flow_ops.html#Assert

 * Asserts that the given condition is true, *when evaluated* (during the computation)
-* If condition evaluates to false, print the list of tensors in `data`.
+* If condition evaluates to `False`, print the list of tensors in `data`,
+  and an error is thrown.
   `summarize` determines how many entries of the tensors to print.
 ```python
 tf.Assert(condition, data, summarize=None, name=None)
 ```

 ---

 ## `tf.Assert`: Examples

 Abort the program if ...